NorwegianVeterinaryInstitute/BioinfTraining/assembly_visualization.md

 # NB: We `sort` directly the mapping by index position
 #`-` means that the output of the pipe is used as input in samtools

-#For unpaired reads (called S here)
+# For unpaired reads (called S here)
 bwa mem -t 4 <reference.fna> <in:S_reads.fq.gz> \
 | samtools sort -o <out:S_mapped_sorted.bam> -

-# We need to merge those two files as one
+# 3) We need to merge those two files as one
 samtools merge <out:all_merged.bam> <in1:S_mapped_sorted.bam> <in2:PE_mapped_sorted.bam>

-# To be sure reads are still sorted: we resort
+# 4) To be sure reads are still sorted: we resort
 samtools sort -o <out:final_all_merged.bam> <in:all_merged.bam>
 ```
 <br>